Are your events accessible?

-To guarantee you get tickets for our sell out events first, sign up to our mailing list here.
-We also sometimes send out ticket offers to other cool shows / events in Sheffield too.
+To guarantee you get tickets for our sell out events first, sign up to our newsletter here.
+We also sometimes send out ticket offers to other ace shows / events in Sheffield too.

 Do you provide breakout space for those with sensory issues?

-As we grow, we will be in bigger spaces where this will be easier to offer.
-Our current venues often have lobbies or foyers / bar areas.
+Our current physical venues often have lobbies or foyers / bar areas.
 Where possible we will always be explicit as possible as to our venues’ amenities.
 If you do have specific access needs, we’re very open to conversations about how the event can be made more accessible.
-You can contact us here.
+You can contact us here

 I’m deaf.
 How can I access the events?

 With our film screenings, where possible, we will always screen with subtitles.
 Though on some films, this is difficult to do, within our budget and time limits.
-With live events, we sometimes have BSL interpretation.
-This will be listed in the event information.
+With live events, we try to find funding to provide BSL interpretation.
 Please ask if you have questions about specific events.

-Are there hot drinks / non – alcoholic options for drinks?
+Are there hot drinks / non – alcoholic options for drinks at your events?